Sébastien Ogier: 2011: Citroën official driver

 Ogier continued his progression in 2011.
 Given his performances in 2010, he was given a drive with Citroën's factory team for the full 2011 season, replacing Dani Sordo.
 As he was promised to be treated equally with Loeb, the fans awaited a great battle for the title.

-The DS3 WRC didn't make the expected debut in Sweden, however Ogier (4th) beat Loeb (6th), and also became the first driver to win a Power Stage.
+The DS3 WRC did not make the expected debut in Sweden; however, Ogier (fourth) beat Loeb (sixth), and also became the first driver to win a Power Stage.
 Their battle turned out to a duel in Mexico where Ogier started the last day as leader before going off the road.
-He went on to win the next two rallies in Portugal and Jordan: with two-tenth on Jari-Matti Latvala, he beat the record of the smallest winning gap.
-4th in Sardinia, Ogier came close to another victory in Argentina: while he started the last leg with a 43.7s advantage on Hirvonen, he rolled; this led him to finish with no steering wheel and cost him the win in the last stage.
+He went on to win the next two rallies in Portugal and Jordan: with two-tenth on Jari-Matti Latvala, he beat the record of the smallest winning gap. fourth in Sardinia, Ogier came close to another victory in Argentina: while he started the last leg with a 43.7s advantage on Hirvonen, he rolled; this led him to finish with no steering wheel and cost him the win in the last stage.
 He ended in third position behind Sébastien Loeb and Mikko Hirvonen.

-Ogier went on to claim victory on the Acropolis Rally, but his relationship with Sébastien Loeb deteriorated.
+Ogier went on to claim victory on the Acropolis Rally, but his relationship with Loeb deteriorated.
 Following a classic WRC strategy, the Frenchman slowed down on the Saturday evening to force his teammate to open the road the day after.
 To do so, he based himself on Loeb's times sent by his team, while a technical problem prevented Loeb from receiving the same information.
 The rally ended in a controversial atmosphere as Loeb had difficulty accepting to sweep the road on these gravel stages.
 Loeb bounced back in Finland, while Ogier ended in third position after a puncture during the last day.
 The tension between the two Citroën drivers knew their peak in Germany, where Sébastien Loeb had never been beaten.
 Before the start of the race, the reigning World Champion announced the extension of his contract with Citroën until the end of 2013.
-In that media context, the brand imposed team orders at the end of the first leg, while Loeb and Ogier were separated by only 7 seconds, with a big margin over their rivals.
-It was a beautiful battle and Sébastien Ogier didn't accept to be sacrificed so early and in such a disrespectful way.
+In that media context, the brand imposed team orders at the end of the first leg, while Loeb and Ogier were separated by only seven seconds, with a big margin over their rivals.
+It was a beautiful battle and Sébastien Ogier did not accept being sacrificed so early and in such a disrespectful way.
 This is what he publicly said, giving rise to a huge controversy.
 The win eventually went to him, as Loeb punctured a tyre.